lndhub-admin/lndhub-admin/README.md

 If You run a node and will be "Uncle-Jim" for family and friends or community.

-If You need a toolbox "Kitchen Sink and batteries" included for building LApp's.
+If You need a toolbox "Kitchen Sink and Batteries" included for building LApp's.

-## Eanbles Accounts to the LND wallet . who payed what, when . why is up to You to deduct.
+## Eanbles Accounts to the LND wallet . who payed what, when ...

 This repo will contain :